GENERAL INFORMATION (very important):

 d.
 Corrective lenses, if needed (glasses or contacts) e.
 2 proofs of residency.
 This can be two different current utility bills.
 These bills will need to have the same address as the one the student is using on their permit.
 It will not be in their name, only the parent/legal guardian's name.
 A student cannot miss class because they are going to the DPS to process their permit but will have to make up that class.
 It will be counted as one of their 5 missed classes.

 2. A student can only miss 5 classes and has to make up the exact class number they missed.
 If a student misses more than 5 classes, they will have to start over with the classroom portion again.
-There are no extenuating circumstances or exceptions to this rule mandated by the Texas Education Agency.
+There are no extenuating circumstances or exceptions to this rule mandated by the Texas Dept. of Licensing and Regulation.

 3. A student can make up a class on the same day as their regularly-scheduled class, before or after, as long as it is the exact class number they need or a student can make up a class after their original three weeks are over.